-With this letter, I wish you a joyful Christmas with your loved ones and a happy new year!
-I hope to see many of you in 2022 to continue our successful trajectory and transition towards building a modernised, influential association together.
+With these parting words, I wish you all a joyful Christmas with your loved ones and a happy new year!
+I hope to see many of you in 2023 to continue AIJN’s journey and carry on building our strong, influential, and resilient association.